 Update: For information on how to can tomato sauce, we suggest that you visit the Ball Canning website here.
-Here is another interesting link about canning tomato sauce which suggests that the pressure cooker method be used to ensure safe canning of any homemade tomato sauce.
+Here is another interesting link about canning tomato sauce which suggests that the pressure method should be used to ensure safe canning of any homemade tomato sauce.
 Alternately, freezing homemade tomato sauce may be another option for long-term storage.

 - ⅓ cup good quality extra virgin olive oil

 - Pinch of red pepper flakes

 - ¾ cup chopped onion (optional)